-Sojourner King is the Managing Consultant in our Toronto office.
+Sojourner King is a Special Advisor in our Toronto office.
 Since 2008, her practice has focused on consulting and management of large and small files from an e-discovery perspective.
 She has significant experience in legal project management, class actions and large commercial litigation matters.
 Ms. King assists clients in matters relating to electronic document preservation, production and spoliation.
 She also counsels on e-discovery preparedness and preservation strategies.

 Ms. King is also very involved in pro bono efforts.
 She was recognized for three consecutive years by the Legal Aid Society of New York for outstanding pro bono service.